pqvst/cafeandcowork/data/taipei/skycofi.md

   - outside.jpg
 review:
   en: |
     This pay-to-use space offers an interesting concept for remote workers and digital nomads.
 It is a combination of both a cafe and a coworking space, offering two different types of plans, depending on what you need (more on that later).
-With plenty of seating choices, a large menu for both food and drink, fast wifi, and power outlets, it pretty much as everything you'd need.
+With plenty of seating choices, a large menu for both food and drink, fast wifi, and power outlets, it pretty much has everything you'd need.
 Another bonus worth mentioning is that they allow you to bring your own food!

-    The space is located on the top floor of same building as the SkyCo coworking space (16F).
+    The space is located on the top floor of the same building as the SkyCo coworking space (16F).
 It's quite large, but not huge, so you might want to arrive early to grab one of the popular counter seats facing the windows.
 There are also standing tables and plenty of small tables.
 The menu selection is quite impressive, with lots of drinks and food.
 The panini sandwich and toast were both well made, really tasty, and not too expensive either.

     As for payment, you can choose between two different plans, depending on what you prefer: